Getting Started

 cd build

-# Please see below for CMake options
+# See below for CMake options

 cmake ${PATH_TO_OPS} -DCMAKE_INSTALL_PREFIX=$HOME/OPS-INSTALL